FREQUENTLY ASKED QUESTIONS

 Q: What is a Valkyrie Voyage?

-A: A Valkyrie Voyage is a counseling retreat for Veterans that takes place on a small live aboard throughout the Caribbean.
+A: A Valkyrie Voyage is a PTSD trauma counseling retreat for Veterans that takes place on a small live aboard throughout the Caribbean.
+The program is tailored specifically to those with combat PTSD.

 Q: What's included in the Voyage?